oyindonesia/external-api-docs/source/includes/_static_va.md

-# Static VA
+# VA aggregator

-Static VA API allows you to create a unique VA number as a payment method for your customers..
+API VA aggregator allows you to create a unique Virtual Account (VA) number as a payment method for your customers.

 ### API Base URL

-Currently API static VA generator is only available in our Production Environment: `https://partner.oyindonesia.com` (Staging Environment will be available soon)
+Currently API VA generator is only available in our Production Environment: `https://partner.oyindonesia.com` (Staging Environment will be available soon)

 ## Create VA